viniciusban/unittest-mocker/README.md

 ```

 You don't need a context manager or stacked decorators.
-With the `mocker` parameter you mock everything.
+Only one `mocker` parameter is enough.

 WIP